JetBrains/intellij-sdk-docs/tutorials/custom_language_support/annotator.md

 }
 ```

-Open this Java file in an IDE Development Instance running the `simple_language` plugin to check if the IDE resolves a property:
+Open this Java file in an IDE Development Instance running the `simple_language_plugin` to check if the IDE resolves a property:

 ![Annotator](img/annotator.png){:width="800px"}

-If the property is an undefined name, the annotator will annotate the code with an error.
+If the property is an undefined name, the annotator flags the code with an error.

 ![Unresolved property](img/unresolved_property.png){:width="800px"}